1. What is biogas?

 7. What is the cost of construction?

 The cost of construction depends on the prevailing prices of construction materials and appliances.
 Costs also vary depending on the size of the plant under construction.
-A flat subsidy is offered for all plant sizes.

 8. Can any mason construct a biogas plant?